Deep Note: Description

 In 1992, the Deep Note was registered as a trademark by the United States Patent and Trademark Office.

 The sound is perceived as louder than it actually is; sound designer and re-recording mixer Gary Rydstrom explains that, "from a technical standpoint, 'Deep Note' just feels loud because it has a spectrum of frequencies that grows from small to large."

 Although Moorer had initially claimed that the score consisted of about 20,000 lines of code, he subsequently corrected the statement and elaborated:

 The original 30-year-old C program is 355 lines, and the "patch" file for the synthesizer was 300 more lines.
 I guess it just felt like 20,000 lines when I did it.

 Given that it was written and debugged in 4 days, I can't claim the programming chops to make 20,000 lines of working code that quickly.
 But, to synthesize it in real-time, in 1983, took 2 years to design and build a 19-inch rack full of digital hardware and 200,000 lines of system code to run the synthesizer.
 All that was already done, so I was building on a large foundation of audio processing horsepower, both hardware and software.
 Consequently, a mere 355 lines of C code and 300 lines of audio patching set-up for the 30 voices was enough to invoke the audio horsepower to make the piece.

 Millennium version (1999)

-In 1999, THX released the trailer Broadway 2000 for the collaboration of the new Dolby Digital Surround EX sound systems.
+As part of a collaboration of the new Dolby Digital Surround EX sound systems, THX released the Broadway 2000 trailer on May 19, 1999, in front of the theatrical screenings of Star Wars: Episode I – The Phantom Menace.
 As a result, an entirely new Deep Note was made from scratch.
 In this version of the Deep Note, new voices were made using a similar process, while voices from the previous version can be briefly heard.
 Aside from the trailer's appearance in theaters as well as on The Adventures of Indiana Jones DVD box set, the only other trailer that also uses this version of the Deep Note was a trailer made specially for the post-2000 home media releases of Terminator 2: Judgment Day.